Andrew O'Donnell's Mythology and Experience

 7. If the person dies late in the evening the main Wake is not held until the following night so as to give neighbours and distant relatives time to attend.

-1. Two men - a relative and a neighbour take part.
+1. Two men - a relative and a neighbour take part.'SET UP OF THE WAKE HOUSE'.

 2. The Coffin is ordered (traditionally made by a local carpenter at the Wake house).